Kyriosity/read-write/README+/software/README+/dev-docu.md

 Commit comments can make a log of the design.
 Theoretically but practically it will be too many mixed entries with white noise.

-Just the daily log (or blog) on notable decisions could be a great help in documenting the pace of design.
+Just a daily (semi-weekly) log (or blog) on notable decisions could be a great help in documenting the pace of design.

 #### F.A.Q.